 Jean-Michel is an experienced tutor with degrees in Physics, Philosophy and Literature.
-He loves to find new ways of teaching his subjects and aims to foster a love of learning in his students.
+He enjoys finding new ways of teaching his subjects and aims to foster a love of learning in his students.
+During his time at Keystone, Jean-Michel has taught over 2,200 hours.

 "As our daughter had never studied Philosophy before, I asked Keystone Tutors to recommend a tutor in this subject for her.
 Andy has been helping her with her preparations for Philosophy A-level exams and I can highly recommend him.
 Andy is not only very qualified in this subject but he is dedicated to making the subject understandable and showed her the different methods one works for to get the grades desired for Philosophy.
 "Mother of A Level Philosophy student